wezside/Toolkit/README.md

 	mockUIElement.build();
 	mockUIElement.arrange();

+**Chaining Decorator Vertical Layout Example**

+The layout decorator as with any other decorator should always be applied before calling the factory methods build(), setStyle() and arrange().

+	mockUIElement = new MockUIElement();
+	mockUIElement.layout = new VerticalLayout( mockUIElement );
+	mockUIElement.build();
+	mockUIElement.arrange();

 **Decorator Shape for creating a background**

-Each UIElement has a pre-built in background decorator.
+Each UIElement has a pre-built background decorator.
 It is reserved and therefore will always be at index 0.
 The background will automatically resize itself based on the UIElement's layout decorator if defined.
 Alternatively the size can be set through *width* and *height* properties.
+To show a background make sure *colors* and
+*alphas* is set with at least 2 values.
+Also make sure to call *arrange()* for the background to autosize.

 	mockUIElement = new MockUIElement();
 	mockUIElement.background = new Rectangle( mockUIElement );